 - Proper Clutch Usage

 You’ll want to get the basics down to the point where you are executing them without knowing it, which requires practice and proper exercise.
 You will need plenty of practice time to get comfortable with the bike and control it without issue while going flat out on the track.

 There are many more dirt bike riding techniques you can master later but stick with the basics first.
-Don’t overdo and make things complicated upfront.
+Don’t overdo it and make things complicated upfront.

 You can become highly proficient when racing with practice, dedication, hard work, and utilizing the best in dirt bike riding tips.
 The more you dedicate yourself to the effort, the better your results will be.